Are you looking for the best meat slicer you can use at home?

 - I had to replace a fuse after a few uses.
 Since then, it’s been back to slicing.
 Fingers crossed.

-This meat slicer is made of both aluminum and stainless steel, ensuring premium durability.
+This food slicer is made of both aluminum and stainless steel, ensuring premium durability.

 The NESCO FS-250 Meat Slicer comes with a 180-watt motor.
 In horsepower, that’s about ¼ HP, meaning it can handle tough cuts of meat and for longer.